VR51/get-em/README.md

-# Get-Em
+# Get-Em 1.0.3

-Download script for Atari 8-bit games.

-Downloads Atari 8-bit Game Discs found at [http://www.mushca.com/f/atari/index.php](http://www.mushca.com/f/atari/index.php).
+Download Atari 8-bit Game Disks from [http://www.mushca.com/f/atari/index.php](http://www.mushca.com/f/atari/index.php).

-These discs are in ATR format.
-You will need an emulator to play the discs such as Atari800 or MAME.
+These disks are in ATR format.
+You will need an emulator to play the disks.
+Such an emulator would be Atari800 or MAME.
 Some emulators like these files to be unzipped whereas others like them zipped.
-This script will not unzip the files.
-Atari800 prefers them unzipped.
+This Atari disk downloader has an option to unzip downloaded files and either a, keep the zip files, or, b, delete the zip files.
+For reference, Atari800 / Atari800 Win prefers files unzipped.

 More information about MAME software is available at [JournalXtra.com](https://journalxtra.com/gaming/download-complete-sets-of-mess-and-mame-roms/).